Cyber Monday may be over, but great prices are here to stay.

 Low VOCs: Many interior paints are now formulated to emit very low VOCs, meaning the paint is less harmful to the environment and your health.

-One-coat: If your walls are in fairly good condition, a one-coat paint is opaque enough to get the job done without need for a second coat.
+One-coat: If your walls are in fairly good condition, a one-coat paint is opaque enough to get the job done without needing a second coat.

 Self-priming: Paint and primer in one, these paints let you eliminate the tedious chore of applying a separate primer before your color.
 However, there are some scenarios where it’s still best to apply a traditional primer before painting:

 There’s no need to break your budget on paint, but it’s not a good idea to skimp, either.
 Quality interior house paint, combined with quality paint brushes and rollers, can make the difference between a smooth, professional-looking paint job and a streaky, amateur one.

 Price also varies depending on the paint's sheen.
 As a general rule, flat and eggshell finishes cost the least.
 Semi-gloss and glossy finishes are the most expensive, and satin falls somewhere in the middle.

 For under $25, you can get a gallon of bargain-priced paint.
 In this price range, don’t expect the smoothest finish, the best coverage, or to get the job done without a separate application of primer.

 For most DIY painters, the sweet spot for interior paint is $30 to $60 per gallon.
 In this price range, you’ll find paints that cover in one coat, don’t require a separate primer, emit very little VOCs, and apply smoothly and evenly.